rreichhard/Data_Science_Portfolio/Rock and Roll Hall of Fame EDA/README.md

 ## Acknowledgements

- - Thank you to Bellevue University and Professor Williams for your feedback and instructions
+ - Thank you to Wikipedia for having the data and to Kaggle for having amazing datasets.